VCACanada/sensu-nodejs-runtime/README.md

 This runtime asset should allow Node.js-based scripts to be packaged as separate assets containing Node.js scripts.

+The version of the releases correspond to the Node.js version.

 ## Platform Coverage

 This repository supports the following platforms: